What are range extender cars?

 Jesse Crosse

-A range extender (REX), or range extended electric vehicle (REEV), is a battery-powered electric car with an on-board range extender generator called an auxiliary power unit (APU).
-When the battery charge is low, the range extender starts automatically and charges it up.
+A REX is battery-powered electric car with an on-board petrol engine that functions as a generator.
+You'll sometime see this being called an auxiliary power unit (APU), which is engineering speak for a secondary power source.
+Basically, when a range extender's battery charge is low, the petrol engine starts automatically and charges it up.
 Unlike self-charging and plug-in hybrids, the range extender doesn’t power the car’s wheels directly, it only charges the battery.

 What’s the advantage of a range extender?